CreepySkeleton/proc-macro-error/Readme.md

             // we've got a span to blame, let's use it let span = err.span_should_be_highlighted();
             let msg = err.message();
-            // This call jumps directly at the end of `filter_macro_errors!` invocation span_error!(span, "You made an error, go fix it: {}", msg);
+            // This call jumps directly to the end of `filter_macro_errors!` invocation span_error!(span, "You made an error, go fix it: {}", msg);
         }

-        // You can use some handy shortcuts if your error type
+        // `Result` gets some handy shortcuts if your error type implements
-        // implements Into<MacroError>
+        // Into<MacroError>. `Option` has them unconditionally
         use proc_macro_error::ResultExt;
         more_logic(&input).expect_or_exit("What a careless user, behave!");